symil/lava/README.md

 - no way to provide allocator callbacks
 - no way to set the `pNext` field of structures (always set to `NULL`)
-- the wrapper for `VkDebugUtilsMessengerCreateInfoEXT` is not implemented

 ## Usage